-The Map Service employs a dynamic update model and streams the maps from one point to another, avoiding the buildup of large static maps in dynamic memory.
-The value of this streaming capability is particularly relevant in a mission-critical real-time system such as Sentinel where there needs to be a steady, predictive and agile movement of data independent of any transient load on the system.
+The Map Service employs a dynamic update model and streams the maps from one point to another, avoiding the accumulation of large static maps in the dynamic memory.
+This is relevant in a mission-critical, real-time system such as Sentinel where a steady, predictive, and agile movement of data, independent of any transient load on the system is required.

-2.2.3 Exploit Detection (Mapping Service)
+2.2.3 Exploit Detection

 Sentinel provides the ability to cross-reference event data signatures with Vulnerability Scanner data.
-Users are notified automatically and immediately when an attack is attempting to exploit a vulnerable system.
-This is accomplished through:
+Sentinel notifies users automatically and immediately when there is an attempt to exploit a vulnerable system.
+Sentinel accomplishes this through the following functions:

-- Advisor Feed
+- Advisor feed

 - Intrusion detection

 - Vulnerability scanning

 - Firewalls

-Advisor provides a cross-reference between event data signatures and vulnerability scanner data.
-Advisor feed contains information about vulnerabilities and threats as well as a normalization of event signatures and vulnerability plug-ins.
-For more information on Advisor, see "Detecting Vulnerabilities and Exploits" in the NetIQ Sentinel Administration Guide.
+Advisor feed contains information about vulnerabilities and threats, and also a normalization of event signatures and vulnerability plug-ins.
+It provides a cross-reference between event data signatures and vulnerability scanner data.
+For more information on Advisor feed, see "Detecting Vulnerabilities and Exploits" in the NetIQ Sentinel Administration Guide.